camdowney/fml/README.md

 </f-example-component>
 ```

-The generator script may accordingly export an exampleComponent function that will receive the props id = '123' and children = '<div>child</div>'.
+The generator script may accordingly contain an exampleComponent function that will receive the props id = '123' and children = '&lt;div>child&lt;/div>'.
 Additionally, it will receive a uid prop given to it by the generator which may be used to access the component's state.